mwarsi2784/Cricket-Score-Management-System/README.md

 # csms-repo
-This is a cricket score management system
+This is a cricket score management system.